-The Leiden Master program distinguishes itself from other similar Master’s programs by offering expertise in the world of the Hebrew Bible, emerging Christianity, ancient Mesopotamia, Anatolia, Egypt (ancient, antique and late-antique) and Greco-Roman Antiquity, all seen from a multidisciplinary perspective.
+The Leiden Master programme distinguishes itself from other similar Master’s programmes by offering expertise in the world of the Hebrew Bible, emerging Christianity, ancient Mesopotamia, Anatolia, Egypt (ancient, antique and late-antique) and Greco-Roman Antiquity, all seen from a multidisciplinary perspective.

 The student may specialize in one of four tracks:

-See below for more details on the program and visit our website.
+See below for more details about the programme or visit our website

-The Master Classics and Ancient Civilizations (1 year, study load: 60 EC) offers a comprehensive teaching program which comprises all cultures of the Mediterranean sea in antiquity.
-Students take 40 EC track electives, depending on their educational background, and they write a Master’s Thesis worth 20 EC.
+The Master Classics and Ancient Civilizations (1 year, study load: 60 EC) offers a comprehensive teaching programme which comprises all cultures of the Mediterranean sea in antiquity.
+Students take 40 EC track electives, depending on their educational background.

 • Assyriology: Leiden University is an ideal place to study the Ancient Near East and its texts written cuneiform (invented around 3000 B.C.).
 Our university produced some generally acclaimed research, such as the Altbabylonische Briefe in Umschrift und Übersetzung series, which contains a large collection of Old Babylonian letters.
 In addition to the Master’s thesis, the programme contains four 10 EC courses.
-Students may choose from various subjects/languages, e.g. the languages of Mesopotamia and Anatolia, Hittite, Hieroglyphic Luwian, (Anatolian) linguistics, the society of/trade and science in Ancient Mesopotamia and Anatolia.
+Students may choose from various subjects, e.g. Cuneiform Epigraphy, Old Assyrian Archives, and language modules in Akkadian, Sumerian, Hittite, and (Anatolian) linguistics.

 Students have direct access to scholars and research projects, as well as the opportunity to be involved in research projects conducted at various top-level universities elsewhere, such as Leuven, Cambridge, Münster and Heidelberg, with which exchange programmes are organised on a regular basis.